New York Life | August 18, 2021

 Did you know that August 21 is National Senior Citizen’s Day?
 The purpose of the day – proclaimed by President Ronald Reagan in 1988 – is to increase awareness of the issues that affect older adults, such as deteriorating health.
 It is also a day to acknowledge the accomplishments - and show our appreciation - of our senior citizens.

 Whether it’s National Senior Citizen’s Day or any other, we can all show our appreciation by reaching out to the older people in our lives, be they family, friends, or neighbors.
-Seniors with social support tend to have better mental and physical health, and brain power.
-1 Conversely they are susceptible to loneliness, isolation, and anxiety—even in “normal” times, let alone during a pandemic.
+Seniors with social support tend to have better mental and physical health, and brain power.1 Conversely they are susceptible to loneliness, isolation, and anxiety.
 So, reaching out will make a world of difference to their wellbeing.

 Golden years, and careers